Digital accessibility resources

 Mobile accessibility testing:

-• Android and iOS (this includes the use of built in mobile screen readers).
+• Android and iOS (both include the use of built in mobile screen readers).

 PDF Accessibility: